Los Angeles Clippers: 1978–1984: San Diego Clippers

-In 1984, Sterling, despite again being denied permission from the NBA to do so, moved the Clippers north to Los Angeles.
+In 1984, Sterling, after again being denied permission from the NBA to do so, moved the Clippers to Los Angeles.
 The NBA subsequently fined Sterling $25 million for violating league rules and filed a lawsuit demanding the franchise be returned to San Diego.
 The league threatened to dissolve the franchise if ownership did not comply and return the team to San Diego.
 Sterling then filed another antitrust lawsuit against the league (for $100 million).
-This time, thanks to the court decision that allowed Al Davis to move the Oakland Raiders of the National Football League (NFL) to Los Angeles, it appeared Sterling would win his case.
-The league soon agreed to drop their lawsuit in exchange for Sterling dropping his case, allowing him to keep the team in Los Angeles and decreasing his fine to $6 million.
+This time, thanks to the recent court decision that allowed Al Davis to move the Oakland Raiders of the National Football League (NFL) to Los Angeles, it appeared Sterling would win his case.

+In September 1987, the league agreed to drop their lawsuit against the Clippers over the team's relocation to Los Angeles in exchange for Sterling dropping his case against the league, allowing him to keep the team in Los Angeles and decreasing his fine to $6 million.

+Forty years after the NBA Clippers left San Diego, the Ontario Clippers of the NBA G League would relocate from Ontario, California, starting with the 2024–25 season, adopting the San Diego Clippers name as well as a modernized version of the "three sails" logo.

 1984–1989: Move to Los Angeles, and early struggles

 In 1984, despite the pending lawsuits between franchise ownership and the NBA following the move, the Clippers began play at the Los Angeles Memorial Sports Arena.
 The Clippers finished their first season in Los Angeles 31–51 under head coach Jim Lynam.

 The Clippers' early days in Los Angeles were marred with many seasons of hapless performances.
 Despite fielding a squad of talented veterans, the organization suffered systematic injuries to many of its star players.
-The phenomenon was dubbed the "Clipper Triangle" by some sports writers.
+The phenomenon was dubbed the "Clipper Triangle" by some sportswriters, a reference to the Bermuda Triangle urban legend.
 Derek Smith suffered a knee injury during the 1985–86 season, followed by Norm Nixon (knee) and Marques Johnson (spinal cord) the following season.
 The team's 12–70 finish in the 1987 season was the second-worst single-season record in NBA history at the time (and is now the third-worst winning percentage in NBA history, behind the 1973 Philadelphia 76ers and the 2012 Charlotte Bobcats).
 That same season also saw Hall of Famer Elgin Baylor join the team as the general manager and vice president of basketball operations.
 Nixon suffered an ailing Achilles tendon in 1987–88 season, while number one draft pick rookie Danny Manning injured his anterior cruciate ligament during the 1988–89 campaign.